Formfeed-UK/nova-dependable-panel/README.md

 ```

 #### Changing the fields in the Panel as a result of dependsOn
 Rather than hiding/showing fields as a result of dependsOn, you can change the fields themselves using the `fields` method.
+Note that this functionality requires `singleRequest` to operate properly.

 ```php
     use FormFeed\NovaDependablePanel\DependablePanel;